Dog Throwing Up and Peeing: Should You Worry?

 This information is critical for emergency treatment.

-Schedule a vet visit promptly
+Schedule a vet visit immediately

-If your dog is throwing up and peeing excessively for more than 24 hours, or the symptoms worsen or are accompanied by others like fever, disorientation, or collapse—see a vet immediately.
+If your dog is throwing up and peeing excessively for more than 24 hours, or the symptoms worsen or are accompanied by others like fever, disorientation, or collapse, see a vet immediately.

 Diagnostic tests like bloodwork, urinalysis, and imaging may be needed to determine the root cause.